 Factor analysis (FA) is customarily used to regroup variables that could not be meaningfully compared because of their different scales, into a limited number of clusters, usually called factors, based on common variance.
 Its primary purpose is to summarize data and subsequently easily interpret and understand the hidden relationships and patterns among variables and measurement units (Yong & Pearce, 2013).
 Surprisingly, the first two factors in this study, which explained a significant fraction of total variance, represented seed-size and seed-number related characteristics.
 The bi-plot graphic display of all 120 linseed genotypes under study based on first and second factors clearly depicted the existence of SSNT as most genotypes were aggregated in the center of the bi-plot (Figure 5A, B, and C).
 This may suggests a compromising strategy between the two factors for yield improvement in linseed.
 However, as the “seed size” factor was better able to disperse the genotypes on the bi-plot compared to “seed number” factor, indicating higher genetic variability for the seed-size related traits suggesting a tendency toward bigger seed size may be more effective during selection.
 From the five genotypes specified by red arrows on bi-plot chart, four were superior in respect to seed size, seed number or both, either in one or both of the experimental years (combined data of both years).
 However, as it is evident from the first to the second year of cultivation, almost all of them showed fluctuation in respect to both factors.
 Genotype #105 was exceptionally the most stable one in the two experimental years even when it was compared to the high-yielding commercial cultivar Flanders which was considered a criterion for seed yield.
 This may suggests the genetic potential of genotype #105 for yield increase in linseed breeding programs.
 Genotypes #133, #108, and #129 are the other candidates for this purpose.

 In conclusion, results suggested a broad range of variability for almost all the traits under study.
 Genetic diversity within sub-populations accounted for the majority of this variability and geographical origin explained a small fraction of the total variation.
-This core collection may be an appropriate source of genetic material for association mapping, considering that the geographical origin explained a small fraction of the total diversity in the core collection, and weak patterns were observed among geographical regions.
+This diversity panel may be an appropriate source of genetic material for association mapping, considering that the geographical origin explained a small fraction of the total diversity in the diversity panel, and weak patterns were observed among geographical regions.
 However, it seems that the presence of two linseed morphotypes in this collection may have created a population structure based on false linkage disequilibrium between plant height and seed yield.
-This should be considered if this collection is going to be used for association mapping.
-Phenotyping this globally distributed core collection resulted in identifying distinct genotypic groups with specific features and elite lines useful for linseed breeding programs and genetic studies.
+This should be considered if this diversity panel is going to be used for association mapping.
+Phenotyping this globally distributed diversity panel resulted in identifying distinct genotypic groups with specific features and elite lines useful for linseed breeding programs and genetic studies.

 Acknowledgements